f-duchenne/EPHI_paper/README.md

 Script 6 studies how trait distributions (bill and corolla lengths) vary across sites and how it translates to proportion of forbidden links.

-Script 7 performs robustness simulations
+Script 7 performs robustness simulations (run on HPC, results are provided so there is no need to run it to reproduce analyses).

 Script 8 analyses the output of robustness simulations to estimate the effect of forbidden links on robustness.